pabo3000/Products.Carousel/Products/Carousel/README.txt

  * Banners can link to another page in the site, or an external URL.

+ * Carousel provides options to customize the appearance of the banner as well as the length and type of transition.

+ * An optional pager provides navigation among the banners.

- * Banners rotate via a simple fade effect every 8 seconds.
-This is implemented using the jQuery javascript library which is included with Plone, so it's pretty lightweight.
+ * Transition effects are implemented using the jQuery javascript library which is included with Plone, so they are pretty lightweight.

- * Clicking on the title of a banner jumps to it immediately.

- * Images will not rotate while the mouse cursor is hovering over the Carousel.
+ * Banners do not rotate while the mouse cursor is hovering over the Carousel.

+ * Banner and pager templates can be registered to customize the appearance of the Carousel.

+ * Carousel implements jQuery events, allowing for integration with custom javascripts.

 Compatibility